The St Luke’s Walking Club members are supporters of St Luke’s Hospice (Harrow and Brent) who walk for fun, fitness and to fundraise for the Hospice.

 Saturday 1 February

-An Elizabeth Line walk from Smithfield Market in the City to the East End, taking in two cathedrals and St Katherine’s Dock Miles: 5 moderate
+General Area: An Elizabeth Line walk from Smithfield Market in the City to the East End, taking in two cathedrals and St Katherine’s Dock Miles: 5 moderate

 Leader: Deborah Tyler